-- 1. Understand the cyber space. - 2.
-Gain knowledge on fundamentals of Digital forensics. - 3.
-Understand the evidence capturing process. - 4.
-Understand the preservation of digital evidence. - 5.
-Understand different file systems and disk encryption.
+- 1. To understand the cyber space. - 2.
+To gain knowledge on fundamentals of Digital forensics. - 3.
+To understand the evidence capturing process. - 4.
+To understand the preservation of digital evidence. - 5.
+To understand different file systems and disk encryption.

 - CO1.
 Illustrate the Digital forensics evidence, capture and data recovery. - CO2.
 Summarize Evidence Collection and Data Seizure. - CO3.
 Use the network forensics in reconstructing the evidence. - CO4.
 Apply forensics tools in the event of cyber-crime. - CO5.
 Analysis of digital forensics upon Windows and DOS systems.